lsu-ddem/intro-to-esports/content/7- Entertainment Research/3_Lesson_3/_index.en.md

 			- The adaptation was so successful that it grossed $139 million worldwide, resulting in the critically acclaimed sequel *Star Trek II: The Wrath of Khan* and 4 further sequels.

-			- The popularity of the Star Trek films influenced the next adaptation from films back to a televised series, *Star Trek: The Next Generation*
+			- The popularity of the Star Trek films influenced the next adaptation from films back to a televised series, *Star Trek: The Next Generation*.

-			- The *Star Trek* story has since been adapted countless times, back and forth between animated television, feature films, comic books, novels, etc., with the most recent adaptation being a prequel to the *Star Trek: The Original Series* titled *Star Trek: Discovery*, which premiered in September 2017 (Star Trek was created in 1964!)
+			- The *Star Trek* story has since been adapted countless times, back and forth between animated television, feature films, comic books, novels, etc., with the most recent adaptation being a prequel to the *Star Trek: The Original Series* titled *Star Trek: Discovery*, which premiered in September 2017 (Star Trek was created in 1964!).

-	- More modern examples include War of the Worlds (radio to book to movie), and the Archie comics to the popular new show *Riverdale*
+	- More modern examples include War of the Worlds (radio to book to movie), and the Archie comics to the popular new show *Riverdale*.

 	- This lesson's project gives students the creative freedom to adapt any media of their choosing to a new medium, also of their choosing, utilizing their newfound understanding of media adaptation.